kh4vv/kh4vv/README.md

 ### Hi there, I'm Chris Hong - the real name: Kyun Woo Hong  👋
 Email: kh4vv@virginia.edu

-## I'm a subatomic, nuclear, particle, high energy physcis Ph.D. candidate who try to learn some **CODING**
+## A notable analytical Data Scientist with 4+ years of scientific research experience in US National Laboratories.
+Contributed to the Field Analytics Team with a record of successful design and implementation to deliver critical performance gains.
+Highly skilled in data visualization and analysis to obtain insights and drive strategic decisions.
+Looking to transition from academia and have a beneficial impact on the most critical challenges and opportunities, leveraging data and technology.

-- 🔭 I'm currently last year in my Ph.D. program at [University of Virginia](http://www.phys.virginia.edu/)
+- 🔭 I'm looking for a job (Software engineer or Data scientist)
-- 🌱 I’m currently learning everything about coding! 🤣🤣
+- 🌱 I’m currently learning many courses in data scientists (esp in ML) and full stack courses.
-- 👯 I’m looking for friends/professionals who love coding
+- 👯 I’m outgoing and ready to work with others.
-- 🥅 2021-2022 Acadmic Goals: Please... let me graduate.
+- 🥅 New Grad 2023 Ph.D. program at [University of Virginia](http://www.phys.virginia.edu/)
 - ⚡ Fun fact: Let's play some starcraft II and pokemon Unite

 ### Connect with me: